dario01/domotics/README.md

 ## Generate JsDocs
    `grunt jsdoc`

+# The Web Application can be accessed at
+   `app/index.html`

+# Adding new domotics
+Upd
-# Adding a new domotic item instance
+## Adding a new domotic item instance

 Just add an instance to the JSON-LD file at `rest/test/domotic-items`